afreediz/afreediz/README.md

 ### Hi there 👋 I'm Afreedi Z

-- 4th year computer science and engineering student at mescet kunnukara
 - 🌱 Full stack developer and AI researcher.
 - 👯 Looking for some great minds to collab with.
 - 💬 Ask me about anything